QUB-ASL/bzzz/raspberry/DiscordBot/README.md

 Firstly, you need to join our private Discord server.
 Ask one of the team members for an invitation.

 In the list of participants you can see which agents (bots) are live.

-List of supported commands:

-- `.ip`: all bots will return their IPs, network interfaces, and hostnames.
-- `.ip p`: same as `.ip` but the output is nicely formatted with markdown (p is for pretty)

-You can mention a bot using `@`; for example

-`@BOT_Pi_1 .ip p`

-Commands are _not_ case-sensitive.
+Type `.ip`* to get their IPs.
+To format the output using markdown, use `.ip p` (here 'p' stands for 'pretty')

+> * It is not case-sensitive, so `.IP` works as well